sakshisnw/Foodie-Fi/README.md

 ### Part A: Customer Journey

 Track the detailed journeys for 8 sample customers.
-See [./Part A - Customer Journey.md](https://github.com/sakshisnw/Foodie-Fi/blob/9bc75fe7864470bdce8011a149babfff31993075/Part%20A%20-%20Customer%20Journey.md) for approach, SQL, output, and a brief story for each customer.
+See [Part A - Customer Journey.md](https://github.com/sakshisnw/Foodie-Fi/blob/9bc75fe7864470bdce8011a149babfff31993075/Part%20A%20-%20Customer%20Journey.md) for approach, SQL, output, and a brief story for each customer.

 ---